milen-patel/cpu_tutorial/_parts/part07.md

 | 1 | 0 |  1 | 0
 | 1 | 1 |  0 | 1

-Before we go any further, we should note that these calculations are the same as the ones in Chapter 3.
+*Aside: Before we go any further, we should note that these calculations are the same as the ones in Chapter 3.*

 First, looking at the Sum Column (Y Output), we can see that it looks pretty familar to one of the truth tables in Chapter 6.
 If you were thinking an XOR gate, then you're right!
 And, looking at the Carry Column (X Output), we can see that the output looks similar to an AND gate.
 Now we can see why the half adder uses a XOR gate and an AND gate instead of using a normal OR gate.

-If we combine both of these bits together (in the form of XY with the Y bit being the least significant bit and the X bit being the most significant bit), we can have an output now that represents the equation $$1_{2}+1_{2}=2_{10}$$ because the number 2 can be represented as **10** in binary.
-Here is an example of the circuit below:
+If we combine the sum bit and the carry bit together (in the form of XY), we can have an output now that represents the equation $$1_{2}+1_{2}=2_{10}$$ (this equation can be represented in our truth table in row #4 where $$A=1$$ and $$B=1$$).
+Essentially, we are now able to represent $$2_10$$ in binary as $$10_{2}$$.
+Here is an example of the circuit representing our equation below:

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part7/images/Half_Adder_2.png" style="display: block; margin-left: auto; margin-right: auto;" />

-Here is another example of using a half adder for the equation $$1_{2}+0_{2}=1_{01}$$:
+Here is another example of using a half adder for the equation $$1_{2}+0_{2}=01_{2}$$:

 <img src="https://milen-patel.github.io/cpu_tutorial/assets/part7/images/Half_Adder_3.png" style="display: block; margin-left: auto; margin-right: auto;" />

-In this example, we can see that the output is **01** (or the number 1).
+In this example, we can see that the output is $$01_{2}$$.
 Again, the Y is used as the least significant bit and the X is used as the most significant bit.

+What you should take away from this section is that the Half Adder circuit allows us to represent more complicated addition which involve carry-overs.

 ### Full Adder

 Remember how we were talking about lego bricks earlier?
 Well, you might hate me, but we are going to add another brick on top of our current circuit.
-Let's say we want to add another input to our circuit and call it the carry-in bit (this will make a lot more sense, I promise).
+Let's say we want to add another input to our circuit and call it the carry-in bit (I will explain why this bit is so important in Chapter 8, so hang tight).
 So now we want to add the A, B, and C (carry-in) bits together to output a sum bit (Y) and a carry-out bit (X), so the equation we are now trying to build our circuit for can be represented by $$A_{2}+B_{2}+C_{2}=XY_{2}$$.
 Let's take a look at the truth table and build the full adder circuit (again, this truth table is a representation of adding 3 1-bit values and their ouputs):

 | A | B | C | Y (Sum) | X (Carry Out)
 |:---:|:---:|:---:|:---:|:---:|